Treatment for cerebral palsy

 They may also recommend special exercises for the face and mouth, which may lead to better ability to control saliva.

 Medical specialists may prescribe medication for saliva control.
 This is not usually considered a long term treatment option, but can be useful to dry up saliva temporarily.
-Botulinum Toxin Type A, injected into the salivary glands has also shown to reduce the secretion of saliva.
+Botulinum Toxin Type A, injected into the salivary glands can reduce the secretion of saliva.
 In severe cases of drooling, surgery may be suggested to permanently manage saliva.

 Interventions for hearing and vision impairment

-Hearing and Vision impairment are managed as they are for the general population by Opthamologists, Optomitrists, Audiologists and Doctors (GPs).
+Hearing and vision impairment are managed as they are for the general population by Ophthalmologists, Optometrists, Audiologists, Ear, Nose and Throat Specialists and General practitioners.
 Interventions include corrective eye wear (glasses), contact lenses, hearing aids and in some cases medication or surgery.

 - Novak, I. (2014).
 Evidence-based diagnosis, health care, and rehabilitation for children with cerebral palsy.
 Journal of Child Neurology, 29(8), 1141-1156. doi: 10.1177/0883073814535503 See abstract